Best Clothing Colors for Blondes with Pale Skin

 Maintain scale light by the face.
 Too dark or heavy pieces can overwhelm fair hair and fine features.

-• Go-to jewelry colors: silver, pale gold, emerald, turquoise, amethyst, pearl, rose gold (for warm tones)
+- Go-to jewelry colors are silver, pale gold, emerald, turquoise, amethyst, and pearl, with rose gold working especially well when your blonde reads warmer.

 Accessory accents